The Excitement is Building!

 Vintage radio takes on a bold new meaning with this collection of Bakelite and plastic shelf and tabletop radios from the 1930s to the 1950s.
 From Art Deco wonders to modernist pieces in rich colors and textures, these radios were designed by some of the top industrial artists in the world.

-Make plans to be among the first guests to explore the newly expanded Hilbert Museum of California Art and these opening exhibitions!
-Reservations will open in January.
+Come explore the newly expanded Hilbert Museum of California Art and these opening exhibitions!

 The Hilbert Museum recommends FREE online reservations for entry.
-Guests who arrive without a reservation will be assisted by our staff and admitted as space permits.
+Guests who arrive without a reservation will be assisted by our staff as available and admitted as space permits.